florianbrinkmann/lazy-loading-responsive-images/README.md

 **The plugin comes with the following options (under Settings › Media › Lazy Loader options):**

 * Do not lazy load elements with specific CSS classes.
+* Add filters that should be processed by Lazy Loader.
 * Enable lazy loading for iFrames.
 * Include the [lazysizes native loading plugin](https://github.com/aFarkas/lazysizes/tree/gh-pages/plugins/native-loading) that modifies images and iFrames to use the native lazy loading feature of browsers that already support it.
 * Include the [lazysizes unveilhooks plugin](https://github.com/aFarkas/lazysizes/tree/gh-pages/plugins/unveilhooks) that adds support for more elements, for example, video and audio elements.*